qiisziilbash/Logic-Problems/README.md

 # logic-problems
 This is an archive of amazing logic problems that requires out-of-box thinking

-# how can you contribute?
+# How can you contribute?

 >> add more problems
 >> add a new answer to one of the problems